Al-AminShuaib/printf/README.md

+# printf
-# printfThis is a project by Al-Amin Shuaib and Rasheed Adejare
+This is a project by Al-Amin Shuaib and Rasheed Adejare